turingschool/lesson_plans/ruby_03-professional_rails_applications/building_internal_api.md

 $ touch spec/requests/api/v1/items_request_spec.rb
 ```

-Note that we are name spacing under `/api/v1`.
+Note that we are namespacing under `/api/v1`.
 This is how we are going to namespace our controllers, so we want to do the same in our tests.

 On the first line of our test, we want to set up our data.
 We configured Factory Girl so let's have it generate some items for us.
 We then want to make the request that a user would be making.
 We want a `get` request to `api/v1/items` and we would like to get